burritoOverflow/QWasm-Container-Build/README.md

 A simple container for building the [WASM Quake2 port](https://github.com/GMH-Code/Qwasm2).

 Running `build.sh` builds and runs a container that pulls dependencies and builds `qwasm2`.
 Upon a successful build, the build assets are copied to the host, under `dist/`.
+Provide a relative path via `--dest` if a different directory is desired.
+The `--rebuild` flag ignores cache when rebuilding the image.

 __NOTE__: These assets are uncompressed and are copied to the host in their original state.
 Ideally, these should be compressed before serving them.